courselab/sys-our-syssoft-project/doc/syseg.md

     make install
     ```

-    Don't run the commands above as super user.
+    Do noty run the commands above as super user.

-### I edited a `Makefile.m4` and need to update the corresponding Makefile
+### I edited a `Makefile.m4`, a `README.m4` or other docm4 source and now
+    I need to update the corresponding file.

-   Within the directory containing the edited `Makefile.am`, invoke:
+   Within the directory containing the edited m4 source, invoke:

    ```
    make updatem4